 But when grandparents withdraw money from a 529 plan to pay college expenses on behalf of a student, the money is treated as “untaxed income” for the student on the next year’s FAFSA, which can heavily impact aid eligibility the following year.
 To avoid this scenario, here are four options.

 If your plan or state permits doing so, transfer ownership of the 529 to the student’s parent.
 A 529 savings account is reported as a parental asset on the FAFSA.
 However, some states even exclude a parent-owned 529 account when calculating need.
 However, there may be federal, state, and local tax consequences in some circumstances, so speak with a CPA first.

 A grandparent can contribute up to $15,000 per year ($30,000 for joint filers) without triggering IRS gift taxes to a 529 plan that parents established on behalf of their children.
 A parent-owned 529 counts as an asset of the parent, which is taxed at the lower parent asset rate.

 Gift 529 Money Directly to a Parent

-For every $100 increase in available assets, a parent’s expected contribution only increases between $2.64 and $5.64.
+For every $100 increase in available assets, a parent’s expected contribution increases only between $2.64 and $5.64.

 Delay 529 Withdrawals

-A grandparent can delay withdrawals from a grandchild’s 529 plans until the student's last year of undergraduate or graduate school.
-This won't affect aid for future years, since the student would be done with school anyway.
-This assumes they graduate on time, aren’t planning to attend graduate school the following year, and so no longer need to take future 529 plan withdrawals.
+A grandparent can delay withdrawals from a grandchild’s 529 plans until the student’s last year of undergraduate or graduate school.
+This won’t affect aid for future years, since the student would be done with school anyway.
+This assumes they graduate on time, aren’t planning to attend graduate school the following year, and no longer need to take future 529 plan withdrawals.

 You don’t have to be a resident of a particular state to enroll in that state’s 529 college savings plan, although there may be tax consequences upon withdrawal.